kesteckb/COMSM-SEGP/README.md

 # Sugar Rush

-*set out on an adventure to the pantry!*
+*Set out on an adventure to the pantry!*

 ## Team